Bankruptcy Exemptions & Consumer Proposals in Alberta

 Harris & Partners is a specialist Licensed Insolvency Trustee with offices based across Canada, providing debt relief solutions to individuals and businesses struggling to manage their debt.

-Contact us today for a free consultation with one of our licensed insolvency trustees and we’ll help you to build a stronger financial future.
+If you’re enduring a difficult financial situation and considering going through the bankruptcy process or a consumer proposal, contact us today for a free consultation with one of our licensed insolvency trustees and we’ll help you to build a stronger financial future.

 How does a consumer proposal work in Alberta?